 Right, I’m in.
 How do I book?

 That’s easy.
 Just head to the regular booking page for eye tests - that’s here FYI - and select ‘Eye test with OCT scan’ as your reason for appointment.
-For all this extra benefit with an OCT scan offers, it’s an additional £20.
+For all the extra benefit an OCT scan offers, it’s an additional £20.

 Amazing.
 Thanks Tareq.
 I guess I’ll be seeing you soon.